Octavius Catto: Activist for equal rights

 Later enlisting the help of Congressmen Thaddeus Stevens and William D. Kelley, Catto was instrumental in the passage of a Pennsylvania bill that prohibited segregation on transit systems in the state.
 Publicity about a conductor's being fined who refused to admit Catto's fiancée to a Philadelphia streetcar helped establish the new law in practice.

 Catto's crusade for equal rights was capped in March 1869, when Pennsylvania voted to ratify the 15th Amendment, which prohibited discrimination against citizens in registration and voting based on race, color or prior condition; effectively, it provided suffrage to black men.
 (No women then had the vote.)
 It was fully ratified in 1870.

+Following the ratification of the Fifteenth Amendment in 1870, Black political organizing in Philadelphia expanded rapidly.
+Octavius Catto was a leading figure in this movement through his work with the Pennsylvania Equal Rights League (PERL), which coordinated Black civil rights advocacy, voter education, and political mobilization across the state.
+In April 1870, Catto and other PERL leaders helped organize a massive Fifteenth Amendment celebration parade in Philadelphia, in which thousands of Black men marched by ward.
+Contemporary reporting and later historical analysis describe the parade as a deliberate demonstration of electoral readiness and political discipline, signaling that newly enfranchised Black voters would have a decisive impact on upcoming elections, including the 1871 mayoral race.